 He was previously Consultant to North Birmingham Mental Health Trust (inpatient forensic psychiatric services – All Saints Hospital, Highcroft Hospital, Endeavour Court Hospital), Northern Derbyshire NHS Trust – Intensive Support Learning Disability Service, and South Birmingham Community Forensic Learning Disability Services.
 For 5 years he was a Consultant Lead to three community hospitals people with intellectual disabilities, personality disorders and forensic challenging behaviours.
 In this position he was responsible for three psychology departments and the assessment and treatment delivery to detained patients.
 He has been contracted by the Northern Ireland Prison Service, HM Prison and Probation Service, several Probation Regions (West Mercia, Derbyshire, Warwickshire and Northamptonshire), Catholic and Church of England Diocese, South African Police Service and the United States Air Force in assessing violent and sexual offenders.

-He has over 22 years’ experience in conducting psychological reports for courts in criminal and child care proceedings; assessing sexual and violent offenders, parents other carers and children in care proceedings (with an age range between 6 to 16 years for psychometric assessment and clinical interview), and observation of contact with an age range from 8 months to late adolescence.
+He has over 23 years’ experience in conducting psychological reports for courts in criminal and child care proceedings; completing over 1000+ court reports assessing sexual and violent offenders, parents other carers and children in care proceedings (with an age range between 6 to 16 years for psychometric assessment and clinical interview), and observation of contact with an age range from 8 months to late adolescence.